ajmeese7/coupon-booked/README.md

 dynamically, but in my case it was easier to do it manually because I only had twelve coupons.

+## Information
+Between the table rows and the JSON data stored under either bookData or templateData, several bits of data are shared.
+This is because it is fastest to search in SQL through clear pieces of data, such as the UUIDs, but easiest in JavaScript to get that information directly from an object created from the JSON.

 The app is reduced to approximately 10mb once deployed to Android, so don't make the mistake I made and think you need to minify the massive node_modules folder.

 ## TODO
+- Try to add an animated book splashscreen